Business Intelligence

 • Zoho Analytics: Features an AI assistant, Ask Zia, for natural language queries and supports multilingual teams.
 Free tier available; paid plans start at $30/month.

-These tools cater to different needs, from marketing teams tracking KPIs to enterprises requiring advanced analytics.
+These tools cater to different needs, from marketing teams tracking KPIs with AI tools to enterprises requiring advanced analytics.
 Below is a comparison to help you decide.

 Quick Comparison